-Reverse sneezing in dogs can look quite alarming but thankfully is often harmless.
-Integrative veterinarian Dr. Julie Buzby explains how to recognize reverse sneezing, why it tends to occur, and what to do if you notice your dog having a reverse sneezing episode.
+Reverse sneezing in dogs (paroxysmal respiration) can look quite alarming but thankfully is often harmless.
+Integrative veterinarian Dr. Julie Buzby explains the causes of reverse sneezing, how to stop an episode, and when you need to go to the vet.

 Last spring, my office received an alarming call about a dog who was gasping for air.
 We advised that the dog needed to be seen immediately.
 About ten minutes later, Mr. Nelson came rushing in with his 5-year-old Maltese, Muffin.
 Muffin, however, seemed oddly unconcerned after her near death episode.
 She trotted happily into the clinic and greeted us with her typical exuberance.

-As I went over the history, Muffin’s owner frantically asked me if his dog was going to be ok.
-His wife had left that morning for a family emergency so he was in charge of taking care of Muffin.
-He went on to say that Muffin had gone on her usual routine walk and was sniffing one of her favorite spots in the neighbor’s flower bed when she stopped suddenly and started gasping with her head and neck outstretched.
+Muffin’s worried dad explained that Muffin had gone on her usual routine walk and was sniffing one of her favorite spots in the neighbor’s flower bed when she stopped suddenly and started gasping with her head and neck outstretched.
 The episode had lasted about a minute, but it seemed like an eternity for her dad.

 Muffin’s physical exam showed that she was a healthy, happy dog.
-Her gums were pink and moist, which meant she was getting enough oxygen, and her other dog vital signs were normal too.
-Her lungs sounded healthy and I didn’t hear a heart murmur in dogs on her exam.
-When I palpated her trachea (i.e. windpipe), Muffin didn’t cough as would be expected if she had a collapsed trachea in dogs.
+Her gums were pink and moist, which meant she was getting enough oxygen, and her other vital signs were normal too.
+Her lungs sounded healthy and I didn’t hear a heart murmur or any abnormal heart rhythms on her exam.
+When I palpated her trachea (i.e. windpipe), Muffin didn’t cough as would be expected if she had a collapsed trachea.

-I told Mr. Nelson I was pretty confident this was a case of reverse sneezing but recommended X-rays to be on the safe side.
+I told my client I was pretty confident this was a case of reverse sneezing in dogs.
+But I recommended X-rays to be on the safe side.

 What is reverse sneezing in dogs?